A look at the most common on-the-job injuries, prevention recommendations, and employee tips for filing a successful workers’ compensation claim.

 Workers who lift excessively heavy objects should wear safety belts and harnesses.
 Using weight-to-worker ratios, a company can identify objects that are too heavy for one worker to lift.

 Some jobs require formal training.
 Improper or insufficient training in the operation of machinery, vehicles, tools, and handling of toxic substances is an invitation to accidents.
 Continuing education and regular reviews of workers’ skills is vital to protect employees from injury.

-Ergonomic design of work stations can help reduce common work related injuries like neck, shoulder, and back strain, and can also reduce the potential for carpel tunnel syndrome.
+The ergonomic design of workstations can help reduce common work-related neck, shoulder, and back strain injuries, and can also reduce the potential for carpal tunnel syndrome.

 Every state requires employers to provide workers’ compensation insurance to their employees.
 With some exceptions, on-the-job injuries are covered by workers’ comp medical and partial wage benefits.